learn-co-curriculum/ruby-environment-setup-summary/README.md

 #### Sublime Text

 [Sublime Text](http://www.sublimetext.com/) is the text editor we use at The Flatiron School.
-The Environmentalizer installs Sublime Text with a package manager so you can install cool themes and useful add-ons, like the [Brogrammer Theme](https://github.com/kenwheeler/brogrammer-theme) and [Bracket Highlighter](https://github.com/facelessuser/BracketHighlighter).
+The Environmentalizer installs Sublime Text with a package manager so you can install cool themes and useful add-ons.
 Make sure you take the time to set it up to your liking, because you will be spending a lot of time with it!
 You'll see Sublime Text in your `Applications` directory.

 ![Sublime Text](https://dl.dropboxusercontent.com/s/wenp87iskz1gz9j/2015-05-03%20at%208.36%20PM.png)